Die Fantastischen Vier

 Die Fantastischen Vier ([diː fanˈtastɪʃən ˈfiːɐ̯], "The Fantastic Four"), often shortened to Fanta 4, is a German hip hop band from Stuttgart.
 The members are Michael Schmidt (Smudo), Andreas Rieke, Thomas Dürr, and Michi Beck.
-They were, together with Advanced Chemistry, one of the earlier German-language rap groups.
+They were, together with Advanced Chemistry, one of the earliest German-language rap groups.

 History

 In the mid-1980s, Rieke and Schmidt formed the Terminal Team, which Dürr and Beck joined in 1989.
 Under the new name Die Fantastischen Vier they made German hip hop, or Deutschen Sprechgesang (German spoken song) as they called it, popular in Germany.
 Although there were German hip-hop artists prior to them (such as Advanced Chemistry from Heidelberg), it was Die Fantastischen Vier who registered the first chart hit with their 1992 single "Die da?!"
 (Her?!) from the album 4 gewinnt, hitting No. 2 in Germany and No. 1 in Austria and Switzerland.

 After traveling to Los Angeles in the late 1980s, the group realized the lack of connection between the struggles of "the poor blacks in the United States and middle-class whites in Germany", and made a conscious effort to move away from the typical and cliché American gangsta rap.
 The group never got involved with gangsta rap clichés, reacting with tongue-in-cheek humor to verbal attacks of alleged German 'gangsta rappers'.
 In the albums following 4 gewinnt, the band matured and progressed to a more serious and philosophic style.

 In addition to the group's works, Thomas D, Hausmarke, and Ypsilon also produced successful solo albums and the four had their own weekly show Die 4.
 Dimension, named after their third album, which aired on the German pay TV channel Premiere in 1993 and 1994.

 At the 1996 Popkomm in Cologne, Die Fantastischen Vier announced the establishment of their label, Four Music.
 Headquarters were in Stuttgart, but were later moved to Berlin-Kreuzberg.